Introducing Kubectl with Oracle Cloud Native Environment

 5. Confirm bash-completion for kubectl is enabled.

-Enter the command at the terminal prompt, but DO NOT press the Enter key.
-Instead, press the Tab key twice.
+Type the kubectl command <SPACE> and press the Tab key twice.
 The available sub-commands should be listed.

 Example Output: